 The Urban Resilience Action Plan (RAP) is a key document guiding decision-makers to improve their city’s resilience and reduce risks.
 The RAP identifies specific issues and priorities according to the context and local realities.
 It defines the key actions to be implemented at short, medium and long term to overcome the identified challenges promoting close collaboration and coordination between sectors.
 The most important prerogative of the RAP is to be implementable (“what cannot be implemented does not exist”).
 DiMSUR supports the development and implementation of such plans among different municipalities through the provision of technical support, tools and training courses.
 The plan can also be used to feed the elaboration of other planning instruments and could become a strong fundraising instrument in the hands of the municipality.

-Headquarter in Maputo and Sub-Units of Member States
+Headquarter in Maputo and Sub-Units in Member States